-- Recording of phone calls and letters, plus any associated cases in a consistent manner but also with a minimal number of clicks.
+- Logging of inbound / outbound phone calls and inbound letters, plus any associated cases in a consistent manner but also with a minimal number of clicks.

 - A 360 view of all customers interactions, product holdings and any open or recently resolved service requests.

-- A call logging solution including automation required to support various business processes, such as customer verification at the start of telephone conversations.
+- Phone call scripting included automation required to support various business processes, such as customer verification at the start of telephone conversations.

 - Integration with multiple legacy line of business systems.
 Achieved from a single interface removing the need for the operators to manually jump from system to system whilst the customer is on the phone.

 - Outbound campaign calling and inbound customer servicing all completed from a common interface.

 It is true that much of the above can be achieved with CRM alone but USD really does enhance the user experience.
 Plus our solution is still growing more capabilities will be added over time.

 The beauty is a USD application can be quickly created with configuration alone.
 Meaning it should be relatively fast to implement.